opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/otel-trace-group.md

 ## Metrics

-The following table describes common [Abstract processor](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-api/src/main/java/org/opensearch/dataprepper/model/processor/AbstractProcessor.java) metrics.
+The following table describes metrics that are common to all processors.

 | Metric name | Type | Description |
 | ------------- | ---- | -----------|